-How to Install NVIDIA Drivers on Rocky Linux EL9 or EL8
+How to Install Nvidia Drivers on Rocky Linux 9/8

 The first thing to do before commencing the installation process is to update your system.
 Doing so will avoid potential conflicts during the installation, often caused by out-of-date packages.
 To accomplish this task, the command that you need to execute is: